-We recommend the Raymarine Rate Gyro Compass system.
+We recommend the Pathfinder Smart Heading System (which includes the Gyro Plus 2 unit).
 Good results are also obtained with a Raymarine autopilot system incorporating a 150G or 400G Course Computer with internal rate gyro.

 Other heading sensors connected on NMEA may provide satisfactory results in reasonable sea states.
 However, in unsettled conditions a rate gyro compass is advisable.